kaveeshaile/Code_summrization/README.md

 App working steps

-1.Use two user type of input to select the code input type but implementedonly File path input...
+1.Use two user type of input to select the code input type but implemented only File path input...

 2.Used requirements.txt file for install required libiaries quickly.